 Narrative and conceptual frameworks surround a carefully structured environment, sometimes in the studio but more often on location.
 There is generally some movement and multiple stories existing in one frame.
 Attention to detail in production design, styling, and lighting are key to the overall look of each image.

-3. Your work is very detailed and appears to involve much planning and coordination.
+Your work is very detailed and appears to involve extensive planning and coordination.
 What does your work flow consist of from the initial concept through the completion of a final piece?
-Maybe you could speak about a particular photo from your portfolio and give us a breakdown.
+Maybe you could elaborate about a particular photo from your portfolio and give us a breakdown.

 There is a picture taken at a backyard pool party scene.
 This was a collaboration with Lauren Randolph during the 2010 Phoot Camp, which is a creative retreat for photographers.
 We all stayed at this house over the weekend to hangout and make pictures.
 The backstory for the image was a loose narrative about what happens to high school students when their parents go out of town and a party is thrown in their absence.
 We chose roles for each member of the camp as high school stereotypes and created a scene near the height of the party when things are going just right.
 The band geek gets pushed in the pool by the popular kid for hitting on his date, the punk rock kid is stuck in back chugging whiskey out of the bottle by himself, surfer bro is mid-jump off the diving board, party girls/boys are chicken fighting, etc. We spent a few weeks scouting the location and determining our exact frame, sketching each person’s role into an outline, shopping for props and wardrobe for each character and planning how to light it at the particular time of day we wanted to shoot.

-4. You seem to handle crowd control very well.
-In allot of your photographs, there are sometimes more than a handful of people.
-How difficult is it to maintain control when you are on set and achieve unique expressions from each model?
+In a majority of your photographs there are sometimes more than a handful of people in one frame, How difficult is it to maintain control when you are on set and need to receive a unique expression from each model?

 This can be extremely difficult depending on the time constraints.
 If you are fighting against a setting sun, or the talent’s availability, technical issues and so on, a million things can get in the way of forgetting to focus on the most important part, which should be directing the actors.
 Each experience has it’s own challenges but the more you do it, hopefully the more comfortable you get locking down all of the extraneous factors and allowing your mind to be free to pay more attention to the storyline.

-5. How are you promoting yourself these days?
-Do you handle all of your own PR or is that something that your agent takes care of for you?
+How are you promoting yourself these days?
+Do you take on all of your own PR or is that something that your agent takes care of for you?

 Glasshouse Images in New York, as well as F.A.
 Cesar in Hamburg and Instanbul help me promote with email blasts, setting up meetings with potential clients and showing a physical book around for my commercial work.
 Galerie 64bis in Paris and Eye Buy Art in Toronto represent me for fine art.
 A good majority of work always comes from the personal relationships I have developed myself.
 I am also fairly active on social networking sites such as Tumblr, Facebook, Instagram and Twitter.

-6. How do you balance your vision with what a client has previously conceived for a project?
-Do you find that most clients are either very controlling or do they let you have a lot of freedom?
+How do you balance your style with what a client has previously envisioned for a project?
+Do you find that most clients are controlling or do they let you have a lot of freedom?

 A client is hiring you for your specific style so they want your influence on the end product.
 However, I don’t try and over control commercial work, I am there to see their vision through and treat the process as a complete collaboration where we work together to best accomplish a clearly defined goal.

-7. Do you handle all of your own retouching?
-How many hours do you generally spend on retouching a photograph?
+Do you manage all of your own retouching?
+How many hours does it usually take retouching a photograph?

 I have retouched most of my personal work, if there is budget, I would prefer to work with a dedicated retoucher.
 The larger tableau scenes take me anywhere from 6 to 24 hours to complete.

-8. There is a very cinematic feel to your photography.
-It appears to be larger than life offering the viewer endless detail to absorb.
-Do you ever feel limited by the still image, or is it just more of a challenge to convey your ideas in a single frame?
+There is a very cinematic feel to your photography, It appears to be larger than life offering the viewer endless detail to absorb.
+Do you ever feel limited by trying to fit all of your ideas into a single frame?